Which savings account is right for me?

 Contribution limits

 There are no limits to how much you can put into different savings accounts in a tax year.
 Although, individual accounts may have a maximum you can put in.
-It’s also wise to remember the £85,000 FSCS compensation limit for a single account.
+It’s also wise to remember the £120,000 FSCS compensation limit per person.

 With an ISA, you’re limited to a £20,000 allowance in any tax year.
 This can be split across any ISAs you hold or open.
 We have more information on ISA allowances here.